*Before the Internet

 The 1990-93 SNL seasons (with cast members Dana Carvey, Phil Hartman, Jan Hooks, Mike Myers, Dennis Miller, Kevin Nealon with young David Spade, Chris Farley, and Adam Sandler) is the only other truly great era of the show in my opinion:

-⢠Miller remains the greatest “Weekend Update” host ever, and it isn’t close.
+• Miller remains the greatest “Weekend Update” host ever, and it isn’t close.
 Who else could take the bathyscaphe down into the Marianas Trench of references the way Miller could?
-A highly subjective list of oft-cited, Favorite Miller References of mine includes: Topo Gigio, the Zapruder film, Tenzing Norgay, Blanche DuBois and Bob Crane.
-(One of my favorite things to hear from certain friends these days is, “Dennis Miller: He used to be so clever.”)
+A highly subjective list of Favorite Miller References: Topo Gigio, the Zapruder film, Tenzing Norgay, Blanche DuBois and Bob Crane.
+(One of my favorite things to hear from certain friends these days: “Dennis Miller — he used to be so clever.”)

 I stopped being a regular viewer around 2003.
 If forced to pinpoint it, I can cite the first few times that Weekend Update anchors suddenly began to break character to laugh at their own jokes, as in, “This material is so good, I just can’t contain myself!”